Wexford: Hurling

 One of the town's local hurling clubs, Faythe Harriers, holds a record fifteen county minor championships, having dominated the minor hurling scene in the 1950s, late 1960s and early 1970s.
 The senior side has also won five Wexford Senior Hurling Championships.

 Other sports

-Wexford Golf Club's clubhouse and course were finished in 2006 and 2007 respectively.
+The clubhouse and course of Wexford Golf Club were finished in 2006 and 2007 respectively.

-Wexford has one rugby club, called the Wexford Wanderers RFC.
+As of 2024, Wexford Wanderers RFC was playing in Division 2A of the Leinster League.

-Ireland's former boxing head coach and Olympian Billy Walsh is a native of Wexford town and has been involved in the training of underage level boxers with local club St. Ibars/Joseph's.
+Ireland's former boxing head coach and Olympian Billy Walsh is a native of Wexford and is associated with St. Ibars/Joseph's boxing club in the town.

 Education

 There are five secondary schools serving the population of the town.
 These are Wexford CBS, Loreto Secondary School (girls' school); St Peter's College (boys' school); Presentation Secondary School (girls' school); and The Vocational College/Selskar College (mixed school).

+Climate

+Wexford has an oceanic climate (Köppen: Cfb).

 Administration

 The historic borough of Wexford was abolished under the Municipal Corporations (Ireland) Act 1840.
 However, by petition, it was re-established in 1846.
 Under the Local Government (Ireland) Act 1898, the area became an urban district, while retaining the style of a borough corporation.
 Wexford Borough Corporation became a borough council in 2002.
 The boundary of the town was extended in 2008.

 On 1 June 2014, the borough council was dissolved and the administration of the town was amalgamated with Wexford County Council.
 The local electoral area of Wexford forms the borough district of Wexford, as the town retains the right to be described as a borough.
 The chair of the borough district uses the title of mayor, rather than Cathaoirleach.

 The parliamentary borough of Wexford returned two MPs to the Irish House of Commons until 1801.
 Under the Act of Union, the parliamentary borough returned one MP to the United Kingdom House of Commons, until its abolition under the Redistribution of Seats Act 1885.
 It was thereafter represented by the South Wexford from 1885 to 1922, and by the Dáil constituency of Wexford from 1921 to the present.